tdwg/rs.tdwg.org/DEPLOYMENT.md

 # Deployment

-The server is deployed as a Docker image to a GCS micro instance.
+The server is deployed as a Docker image to a GBIF development server.

 ## Public use of the image